WP-Cassify/wp-cassify-develop/readme.txt

 1. This is the basic options of the plugin.
 2. This is the authorization rule editor.
-3. This is the user role rule editor.
-Set users roles according CAS User Attributes.
+3. Set up WordPress Roles to User according to CAS User attributes.

 == Frequently Asked Questions ==